haroldthimbleby/improving-science/README.md

 ## Directory structure

-The top level working direction contains README (this file), the makefile, the two LaTeX files () as well as all their usual stuff (.aux, .pdf, .bib files, etc), two bibliographies (for each of the two LaTeX files), and several directories:
+The top level working direction contains README (this file), the makefile, the two LaTeX files (`paper-seb-main.tex` and `paper-seb-supplement.tex`) as well as all their usual stuff (.aux, .pdf, .bib files, and common macros, paper-`seb-macros.tex`), two bibliographies (for each of the two LaTeX files), and several directories:

 * `programs` - the key data file, `data.js` and its JavaScript analysis, all of the programs to analyze and generate data.